JonasAlfredsson/docker-nginx-certbot/README.md

 - Updated documentation.

 ### 0.9-gamma
-- Make both Nginx and the update script child processes of the entryscript.
+- Make both Nginx and the update script child processes of the `entrypoint.sh` script.
 - Container will now die along with Nginx like it should.
 - The Diffie-Hellman parameters now have better permissions.
 - Container now exist on Docker Hub under `jonasal/nginx-certbot:latest`